|Mode of Study||Two-year Part-time|

 |Programme Leader||Mr Li Chin Wa|

 This programme caters for professionals involved in pathways that offer an alternative to academic studies such as career-oriented studies, associate degrees, vocational professional training and re-training.
-The programme aims to enable students to develop and integrate the professional knowledge, skills and attitudes required for effective teaching and learning of professional and vocational education (PVE) in different settings, with Applied Learning as an area of focus.
+The programme aims to enable students to develop and integrate the professional knowledge, skills and attitudes required for effective teaching and learning of professional and vocational education (PVE) in different settings, including Applied Learning context.

 Upon completion of the Programme, students will be able to: